 The Emerging Leaders Program (ELP) supports high school students in the South Bronx in attaining life-sustaining careers through early career exposure, development of in-demand professional skills and career mentorship.
 ELP initially piloted with one school (Laboratory School of Finance and Technology, or LSFT) and expanded to four schools in 2021: LSFT, Comp Sci High, Bronx Center for Science and Mathematics and Fannie Lou Hamer Freedom High School.

-We are supporting a further expansion of ELP – creating a C-Suite mentorship program first conceived by Heckscher with guidance from ELP.
-This program will be carried out via a unique partnership between for-profit employers — led by JPMorgan — and other nonprofits (Opportunity Network and Here to Here).
-ELP students showing substantial leadership potential will be mentored by C-Suite executives – notably, there are thousands of mentoring programs in this country, yet no program exists which seeks to directly involve C-Suite level leaders and these high potential underserved high school age youth.
-This one will – executives will mentor the students participate in a “pod” of 2-3 other company professionals of various levels, backgrounds and experience also acting as mentors.
-The involvement of the senior most business leaders in a pod with more junior employees will spread the responsibilities of mentorship and serve as an example to other employees to become involved and join a “pod”, thus greatly expanding the program; in essence building a mentor program from the top down.
+We supported a further expansion of ELP – creating a C-Suite mentorship program first conceived by Heckscher with guidance from ELP.
+This program was carried out via a unique partnership between for-profit employers — led by JPMorgan — and other nonprofits (Opportunity Network and Here to Here).
+ELP students showing substantial leadership potential are mentored by C-Suite executives.
+Notably, there are thousands of mentoring programs in this country, yet no program exists which seeks to directly involve C-Suite level leaders and these high potential underserved high school age youth – this one does.
+Executives mentor the students through a “pod” model in which 2-3 other company professionals of various levels, backgrounds and experience will also act as mentors.
+The involvement of the senior most business leaders in a pod with more junior employees spreads the responsibilities of mentorship and serve as an example to other employees to become involved and join a “pod”, thus greatly expanding the program; in essence building a mentor program from the top down.